-7km of white sandy beaches, a private yacht marina, 27 restaurants and mind-blowing facilities – is Sani Resort Europe’s best family resort?
+7km of white sandy beaches, a private yacht marina, 27 restaurants with mouth-watering, michelin-starred menus and mind-blowing facilities all in the shadow of Mount Olympus – is Sani Resort Europe’s best family resort?

 At the World Travel Awards last year Sani Resort won several awards, including the World’s Leading Family & Beach Resort and Europe’s Leading Family Resort – these are some achievements, although I can’t say I am that surprised.